 You can go snorkeling at the Camiguin Sunken Cemetery and spot old tombstones and crosses as well as an abundance of marine life.

-I have put together this travel guide of the Sunken Cemetery in Camiguin including where to find it, how much it costs, and what to expect when you arrive.
+I have put together this travel guide to the Sunken Cemetery in Camiguin including where to find it, how much it costs, and what to expect when you arrive.

 WHERE IS THE SUNKEN CEMETERY CAMIGUIN?